owshepherd/rails-app-ca/README.md

 ```
 14. Provide your database schema design.
 ```
+The schema for our application is as above.
+[Don't know what else to put here; it always says what it is in the question above?]

 ```
 15. Provide User stories for your App.
 ```
-User can login and do this.... templates click on button to achieve this
+*** User can login and do this.... templates click on button to achieve this

+As a guest, visitors can:
+- Visit the site
+- Browse listings (either all or by cuisine type)
+- View listings
+- Sign up for an account

+In addition to that which has been mentioned above, a user can also:
+- Create a new booking
+- View previously made bookings
+- Modify their own account information
+- Create reviews on listings
+- Delete and/or edit reviews on listings

+As a provider (caterer), visitors can:
+- View listings
+- Browse listings
+- View bookings made for their services
+- Edit their own listings and/or account information

 ```
 16. Provide Wireframes for your App.